 New Hampshire - August 18-19

-Beat the Heat!
-The Society is happy to announce a limited field event for a cool weekend in New Hampshire on Friday & Saturday, August 18 & 19th, 2017.
+The Society had an event in New Hampshire on Friday & Saturday, August 18 & 19th, 2017.
 Society members Dudley Cotton and Dr. Bill Wilson have arranged play at two Ross gems.

 Cincinnati - July 29 -30

-A limited field event for members in good standing has been scheduled in Cincinnati, Ohio on Saturday/Sunday July 29 & 30th, 2017.
 Special thanks to Tom Smith for arranging play on these two fine courses.
-Saturday the 29th will be at Maketewah Country Club in Cincinnati.
+Saturday the 29th was golf at Maketewah Country Club in Cincinnati.
 Originally a Tom Bendelow creation which opened in 1910 as a nine-hole course, Donald Ross renovated the club in 1929 to its present 18 holes.
 The championship course has been a US Open qualifier course for over five decades and the site of many local and regional competitions.
-Tee times to commence at 1:30 with dinner at the club to follow golf.
+Tee times commenced at 1:30 with a club dinner after play.
+Mark Rymuza organized a great event including a special arrangement with a local hotel while Cincinnati rooms were packed with a music festival in town.
+Spectacular blue sky, cool weather made for a wonderful weekend.

 Annual event - October 4-7 - Chicago